Step-by-Step Guide to Installing an SSL Certificate

 There are several types of SSL certificates available, depending on your needs:

-- Domain Validation (DV): Basic encryption for small websites or blogs.
+- Domain Validation (DV): Basic encryption, ideal for small websites or blogs.

 - Organization Validation (OV): Verifies the organization’s identity, suitable for businesses.

-- Extended Validation (EV): Offers the highest level of trust with a green address bar, ideal for e-commerce and financial websites.
+- Extended Validation (EV): Offers the highest level of trust with a green address bar, perfect for e-commerce and financial websites.

 - Wildcard SSL: Secures a domain and all its subdomains.